Pablo Tobón Uribe Hospital

-Pablo Tobón Uribe Hospital is private, non-profit hospital located in the Cordoba neighborhood and Robledo municipality of Medellín, Colombia.
-It is one of the most important health institutions Colombia.
+Pablo Tobón Uribe Hospital is a private, non-profit hospital located in the Cordoba neighborhood and Robledo municipality of Medellín, Colombia.
+It is one of the most important health institutions in Colombia.
 It is a Catholic Hospital, and is governed by the principles and teachings of the Catholic Church.
 It is named after Pablo Tobón Uribe, a Colombian businessman and philanthropist.

 Pablo Tobon Uribe Hospital is also a university hospital in character.
 Students receive training in medicine, nursing, nutrition, psychology, microbiology and administrative agreement with different universities in the city and country areas.